PSI-Lab/alice-sandbox/meetings/2020_11_17/README.md

 - extra constraints in stages 2? stem box needs to satisfy G-C, A-U, G-U base pairing (discard those that are not), min hloop size?

-table documenting all DC IDs (datasets, models, etc.)
+- table documenting all DC IDs (datasets, models, etc.)

-Heuristics: More structure is better -> if global struct A is subset of B, discard A
+- Heuristics: More structure is better -> if global struct A is subset of B, discard A

-Pseudo knot?
+- Pseudo knot?

-RNA-RNA interaction?
+- RNA-RNA interaction?
 Run stage 1 model three times, A-A, B-B & A-B, 2nd stage will have different constraints

-Long sequence?
+- Long sequence?

-Greedy approach of assembly?
+- Greedy approach of assembly?
 Start with high prob bounding boxes, terminate after explored say 100 global structures?

-size > 10
+- size > 10

-RNA-RNA